laforge49/asynchronous-entities/README.md

 * [:CHILDVECTORS, A persistent map whose values are vectors holding the keys of various children.]
 * [:PARENTVECTORS, A persistent map whose values are vectors of the keys of various parents.]

+As an entity can have multiple parents and children bound in different relationships, bush structures are supported.
+But not cyclic graphs.

 ## Contexts

 A context is a specialized entity in which other entities are embedded.